PelionIoT/mbl-tools/ci/sanity-check/README.md

 The easiest way is to run it through docker, hence the only requirement is to have docker installed

-If you choose to run it natively, then you need to install shellcheck, black, pycodestyle and pep257
+If you choose to run it natively, then you need to install shellcheck, black, pycodestyle and pydocstyle

 Note: black requires Python 3.6.